Written by Paul J Bucknell on October, 29, 2018

 Each of the three stages of discipleship is developed from 1 John 2:12-14 where John uses human growth to describe the stages of spiritual growth.
 We could break these down further, but we are happy to retain the three categories that John utilizes: infant/child, young man and father.

 It is urgent to formally disciple God’s people.
 This is Jesus’ command, “Go and make disciples” (Matthew 28:18-20).
 To disregard His summary of our duty as said in this Great Commission is utter folly.
 And yet, few Christians are making disciples.
-Once we understand the importance of discipleship, we need to start thinking of how we disciple God’s people.
+Once we understand the importance of discipleship, we must start thinking of how we disciple God’s people.
 Most pastors think of doing this through a sermon.
 They are observing the general principles of life.
 We all should be learning at worship services.
 God will meet us there, but it is not sufficient.
 We need to formally disciple others so growth comes easy and enjoyable without much stumbling due to ignorance and hopelessness.

 The Basic Stage of Discipleship